MurdocAV/Audio-Engineer-s-Portfolio-2019-Revisited/README.md

 My first website, revisted and still has old files and a lot of old stupid code that will be refactored on release.

-Boilerplate: React minimal from EDA's lit, lit course
+Boilerplate: React minimal from EDA's lit, lit course!